To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Islamist attacks have been concentrated in Mali’s north, but spread during 2015 to the centre of the country – and then to the south and the borders with Ivory Coast and Burkina Faso.
-On March 6, there was a terrorist attack on the restaurant La Terrasse in Bamako, in the south-west of the country.
+La Terrasse in Bamako, in the south-west of the country.
 Five people were killed and nine were injured.

 On June 10, there was an attack by armed men on Malian security forces in the town of Misseni, near the border with Ivory Coast.
 And on August 7, armed men attacked the town of Sévare in the Mopti region, north-east of Bamako.
 The attack lasted several hours, including a siege at a local hotel.
 Twelve people died, including two foreign nationals.